aniket9016/EAZY-TRIPZY/README.md

-    7 For the front end open the folder and in cmd/terminal write npm i 8 run front end using "npm run dev" for admin panel 9 cd easy-tripzy "npm i" "npm run dev" for user panel Done
+    7 For the front end open the folder and in cmd/terminal write npm i 8 run front end using "npm run dev" for admin panel 9 cd easy-tripzy "npm i" "npm run dev" for user panel

+If you have already cloned it just go to folder structure in your pc and open cmd and write git pull origin main it will get latest repoistory in your system

+Done